 Yes—when used correctly.

-Cheap proxies tend to fail when users:
+Cheap proxies fail when users:

 They succeed when users: